datalad-handbook/book/docs/basics/101-120-summary.rst

-  of the dataset, and which types of files need to be retrieved via :command:`datalad get`: Any file content stored in :term:`Git` will be available right away, while all file content that is ``annexed`` only has small meta data about its availability attached to it.
+  of the dataset, and which types of files need to be retrieved via :command:`datalad get`: Any file content stored in :term:`Git` will be available right away, while all file content that is ``annexed`` only has small metadata about its availability attached to it.
 The original ``DataLad-101`` dataset used the ``text2git`` configuration template to store text files such as ``notes.txt`` and ``code/list_titles.sh`` in Git -- these files' content is therefore available right after